Accessible

 Indy’s momentum has gotten the attention of national media from Condé Nast Traveler to TIME Magazine, and earned the city USA Today’s “#1 Convention City in the U.S.” honors.
 Numerous major developments have the city continuously evolving and moving forward.

-Signia Hilton and Indiana Convention Center Expansion
+Signia by Hilton & Convention Center Expansion

-$710 Million | Anticipated opening: summer 2026
+$710 Million | Anticipated Opening: Fall 2026

-Indy already touts the most hotels and hotel rooms connected by enclosed skywalks into a center in the U.S., and this expansion will boost those numbers to 14 properties and 6,100+ hotel rooms all under one roof.
+Indy already touts the most hotels and hotel rooms connected by enclosed skywalks into a center in the U.S., and this expansion will boost those numbers to 13 properties and 5,500+ hotel rooms all under one roof.

 To learn more about Indy's connected hotel package, click here.